 Description

 Sequence Music Engine is a lightweight adaptive music middleware for video games and interactive installations.
-The engine is a result of collaboration with Jan Valta.

 Main Features

-- Unlimited soundtrack length
+- Unlimited overall length of your game soundtrack

-- Logic expression-driven selection of scenes
+- Logic expression-driven selection of pieces of music

 - Fully customizable resequencing

-- Beat-synchronized transitions inside the scenes
+- Beat-synchronized transitions inside the compositions

 - Fully customizable reorchestration (layering)